ESFP strengths and weaknesses

 - Bold.
-ESFPs want to experience things, to try everything there is to try – they do not mind going outside of their comfort zone or exploring something that others are reluctant to do.
+ESFPs want to experience things, to try everything there is to try.
+They do not mind going outside their comfort zone or exploring something that others are reluctant to do.

 - Original.
 ESFP personalities like to experiment and enjoy standing out in the crowd.
 They do not really care about traditions or what other people expect them to do.

 - Excellent people skills.
-ESFPs tend to be very witty and talkative – they would never run out of things to discuss.
-They also strongly dislike being alone and enjoy communicating with other people where possible.
+ESFPs tend to be very witty and talkative—they would never run out of things to discuss.
+They also strongly dislike being alone and enjoy communicating with other people whenever possible.

 - Very sensitive.
 People with this personality type are extremely expressive and emotional, making no efforts to conceal their feelings.
 They are likely to react very emotionally in the face of criticism or if they are pushed into a corner and are unable to make a decision.

 - Poor planners.
 ESFPs rarely think about the future and are more concerned about the present moment, refusing to worry about the next steps or potential consequences.